 Digital presenteeism and a lack of clear expectations can cause employees to feel they need to be available at all times.
 Lines between work and personal time become blurred, which will at first increase productivity, and then lead to burnout.

-Managers should be aware of employee schedules, and all employees should be mindful about sending and receiving work-related communications after hours.
+Managers should be aware of employee schedules, and all employees should be mindful of sending and receiving work-related communications after hours.

 Reduced trust between managers and their employees